googleapis/google-cloud-ruby/google-cloud-trace/README.md

 ## Enable Stackdriver Trace API

-The Stackdriver Trace library would need the [Stackdriver Trace API](https://console.cloud.google.com/apis/library/cloudtrace.googleapis.com) to be enabled on your Google Cloud project.
+The Stackdriver Trace library needs the [Stackdriver Trace API](https://console.cloud.google.com/apis/library/cloudtrace.googleapis.com) to be enabled on your Google Cloud project.
 Make sure it's enabled if not already.